 Tooth bonding also can be used for tooth fillings instead of amalgam fillings.
 Many patients prefer bonded fillings because the white color is much less noticeable than the silver amalgam fillings.
 Bonding fillings can be used on front and back teeth depending on the location and extent of tooth decay.
 Dr. Oyangen does not use ANY Amalgam fillings.

 Bonding is less expensive than other cosmetic treatments and usually can be completed in one visit.
 However, bonding can stain and is easier to break than other cosmetic treatments such as porcelain veneers.
 If it does break or chip, tell your doctor.
-The bonding generally can be easily patched or repaired in one visit.

 Using the most advanced dental technology possible is just as important as staying up-to-date on the latest treatment techniques.
 Because our practice is dedicated to providing you with the safest and most convenient treatment options available, we utilize advanced digital X-ray technology in our office.